Cubs vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ian Happ and the Chicago Cubs will square off against Pete Alonso and the New York Mets at Citi Field in the second of a three-game series, on Tuesday at 7:10 PM ET.
+Mike Tauchman and the Chicago Cubs will take on Pete Alonso and the New York Mets at Citi Field on Wednesday at 7:10 PM ET, in the final game of a three-game series.

-The Cubs are listed as -135 moneyline favorites for this matchup against the Mets (+110).
-A 9.5-run over/under has been listed in this matchup.
+The Cubs are the favorite in this one, at -120, while the underdog Mets have +100 odds to win.
+The total is 9 runs for this contest.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.